The Blue Supergiant Progenitor of the Supernova Imposter AT~2019krl: Abstract

 \section{Abstract}

-For a recent intermediate-luminosity transient, AT~2019krl in M74 (NGC~628) at a distance of only $\sim 9.8$\,Mpc, extensive archival \textit{Hubble Space Telescope (HST)}, \textit{Spitzer Space Telescope}, and Large Binocular Telescope (LBT) imaging reveal a bright optical and mid-infrared progenitor star.
+Extensive archival \textit{Hubble Space Telescope}, \textit{Spitzer Space Telescope}, and Large Binocular Telescope imaging of the recent intermediate-luminosity transient, AT~2019krl in M74, reveal a bright optical and mid-infrared progenitor star.
 While the optical peak of the event was missed, a peak was detected in the infrared with an absolute magnitude of $M_{4.5\,\mu {\rm m}} = -18.4$ mag, leading us to infer a visual-wavelength peak absolute magnitude of $-$13.5 to $-$14.5.
-The light curve from the pre-discovery archival data indicated no outbursts over the previous 16\,yr.
-The colors, magnitudes, and inferred temperatures of the progenitor best match a 13--14 M$_{\sun}$ yellow or blue supergiant, if only foreground extinction is taken into account, or a hotter and more massive star, if any additional local extinction is included.
-A pre-eruption spectrum of the star reveals strong H$\alpha$ emission having a narrow line core with a width of about 200 km s$^{-1}$ (FWHM) and with wings extending to $\pm$ 2000 km s$^{-1}$.
-The post-eruption spectrum is fairly flat and featureless with only H$\alpha$, \ion{Na}{1} D, [\ion{Ca}{2}], and the \ion{Ca}{2} near-infrared triplet in emission, with very little change in the shape of H$\alpha$ over 120 days.
-As in many previous intermediate-luminosity transients, AT~2019krl shows remarkable similarities to both massive luminous blue variable (LBV) eruptions and SN~2008S-like events.
-However, in this case, the information about the pre-eruption star allows us to clearly rule out both a super-AGB star and an electron-capture SN as the origin of this SN~2008S-like event.
-Instead, the data favor either a relatively unobscured blue supergiant (likely viewed pole-on) or a highly extinguished LBV with $M >$ 20 M$_{\sun}$, confirming that BSGs or LBVs that may undergo mergers are a viable progenitor pathway to produce SN 2008S-like events.
+The pre-discovery light curve indicated no outbursts over the previous 16\,yr.
+The colors, magnitudes, and inferred temperatures of the progenitor best match a 13--14 M$_{\sun}$ yellow or blue supergiant (BSG), if only foreground extinction is taken into account, or a hotter and more massive star, if any additional local extinction is included.
+A pre-eruption spectrum of the star reveals strong H$\alpha$ and [N~{\sc ii}] emission with wings extending to $\pm 2000$\,km\,s$^{-1}$.
+The post-eruption spectrum is fairly flat and featureless with only H$\alpha$, \ion{Na}{1}~D, [\ion{Ca}{2}], and the \ion{Ca}{2} triplet in emission.
+As in many previous intermediate-luminosity transients, AT~2019krl shows remarkable observational similarities to luminous blue variable (LBV) giant eruptions, SN~2008S-like events, and massive-star mergers.
+However, the information about the pre-eruption star favors either a relatively unobscured BSG or a more extinguished LBV with $M > 20$\,M$_{\sun}$ likely viewed pole-on.

 \keywords{stars: massive, supergiants --- supernovae: individual (AT~2019krl) }